Bregalad2/MultiMine/index.md

 This is the Wiki and help site for Multimine

-It is currently being worked on.
+It is currently being worked on, and will be ready by the end of March.